ageorge95/ag95/README.md

 # ag95
-Repository for common code used in some of my other repos as a submodule.
+Repository for common code used in some of my other repos.

+# Deploy this code in your repositories
+You can quickly access the stuff by

+  - use this repo as a submodule

+  - use this repo as a package via `python -m pip install git+https://github.com/ageorge95/ag95.git`

+    - to upgrade the package you would have to run `python -m pip install --force-reinstall git+https://github.com/ageorge95/ag95.git`

 # Support
 Found this project useful?
 Send your ❤ in any form you can 🙂.
 Please contact me if you donated and want to be added to the contributors list !